Do you feel like you’d be prepared if a major crisis struck your area?

 The same as with babies, adults may depend on certain items to help us cope, such as:

-But other people will feel the same when disaster does hit.
+However, other people will feel the same when disaster does hit.
 Therefore, make sure you have your coffee prior to the disaster, or you may lose out.

 From my own experience, if you’re in a crisis, and you’re a smoker, you’ll want your nicotine, or those who are stuck with you will probably toss you outside until your withdrawal crankiness passes.